 Contact: College Registrar

-A fund to assist students with the accommodation or travel costs related to undertaking research internships in Oxford or elsewhere.
+A fund to assist undergraduate students with the accommodation or travel costs related to undertaking research internships in Oxford or elsewhere.
 Students will be invited to apply for funding in Michaelmas and Hilary terms each year and applications will be considered in two gathered fields with funding decisions announced early in Hilary and Trinity terms.

 St Peter's has a small Hardship Fund to help with unexpected financial problems.
 Students are asked to make an appointment with the Student Finance Officer to discuss in detail their financial problems.